emipa606/GradualRomance/README.md

     BUGGY AF

-    ONLY SUBSCRIBE IF YOU'RE WILLING TO TEST
+    ONLY SUBSCRIBE IF YOU&apos;RE WILLING TO TEST

     REQUIREMENTS: Hugslib and Psychology